ECD Courses

 Student Learning Outcomes (SLO)

-Supervised employment of students extending classroom-based occupational learning at an on-the-job learning station relating to the students’ educational or occupational goals including paid or volunteer work experience or an internship.
+Supervised employment of students extending classroom-based occupational learning at an on-the-job learning station relating to the students’ educational or occupational goals.
 Cooperative effort between student, supervisor and instructor to accomplish professional work objectives, build competencies and broaden experiences in working with children in care and education settings.
-Course study under this section may be repeated for a maximum of 16 units for occupational or a combination of general and occupational work experience education.
-One unit of credit is earned for each 75 hours of paid work or 60 hours of volunteer work per semester.
+Within the academic term, students must complete 54 hours of paid or non-paid work for 1.00 unit.
+Students can earn a maximum of 14 units of Work Experience.
+This course is specifically for students enrolled in an ECD apprenticeship program.

 Student Learning Outcomes (SLO)